As a Canadian, if you have ever considered buying bitcoin, you have probably asked yourself this question: ‘Is it legal?’

 You can use digital currencies to buy goods and services on the Internet and in stores that accept digital currencies.
 You may also buy and sell digital currency on open exchanges, called digital currency or cryptocurrency exchanges.
 An open exchange is similar to a stock market.

 It couldn’t be any clearer than that.
 As a Canadian resident, you are free to purchase, trade and spend Bitcoin anywhere you can find that will accept it.
-This provides the necessary peace of mind for anyone considering adding digital currencies to their investment portfolio, or indeed simply purchasing some Bitcoin to spend.
+This provides the necessary peace of mind for anyone considering adding bitcoin to their investment portfolio, or indeed simply purchasing some bitcoin to spend.

 Shedding the darkness

-There is no doubt that blockchain technology will revolutionize the world.
+Bitcoin is changing how we think about money in the new digital world.
+There is no doubt that it overtake gold as the dominant store of value.
 Whether this happens in 5 years or 50 years is anyone’s guess.
-But if the internet is anything to go by, mass adoption of cryptocurrencies will be a similarly rapid event.
+But if the internet is anything to go by, mass adoption of bitcoin will be a similarly rapid event.
 You cannot stop people from gravitating towards a technology that vastly improves their lifestyle, wealth and security.

 Bitcoin as legal tender